 Demonstration Project (PCD)

-To obtain information to inform the design for a potential commercial facility, LCK proposes to construct, operate and decommission an in situ gasification (ISG) demonstration plant.
-This will involve the construction of an above ground plant (and associated service infrastructure) and the establishment of a below ground single ISG gasifier chamber.
-The demonstration plant would be commissioned and operated for a short period (approximately 2-3 months) to produce syngas, so that the technical and environmental performance of the process can be analysed.
+To obtain information for the design for a potential commercial facility, LCK has constructed, operated and decommissioned an in-situ gasification (ISG) demonstration plant during 2018/19.
+This involved the construction of an above ground plant (and associated service infrastructure) and the establishment of a below ground single ISG gasifier chamber.
+The demonstration plant successfully produced syngas, proving that the technical and environmental performance of the process could be successfully confirmed at Leigh Creek.

-The information gained from the Demonstration will be used in LCK’s feasibility studies for the commercial phase of the project.
-[Commercial Project]
+The information gained from the Demonstration is being used in LCK’s feasibility studies for the commercial phase of the project.

-For the Demonstration Project, the ISG configuration will consist of two wells drilled into a deep coal seam over 500m below the surface, one for an inlet well for the addition of air and water, and the other for the outlet well for the extraction of synthesis gas (syngas).
-A combination of one horizontal well and one vertical well will be used for the demonstration plant gasifier to create a direct linked system in which the two wells meet.
-Hydraulic fracturing (fracking), a well stimulation technique in which rock is fractured by a pressurised liquid, will not be used to connect the inlet and outlet wells.
+For the Demonstration Project, the ISG configuration consisted of two wells drilled into a deep coal seam over 500m below the surface, one for an inlet well for the addition of air and water, and the other for the outlet well for the extraction of synthesis gas (syngas).
+A combination of one horizontal well and one vertical well was used for the demonstration plant gasifier to create a direct linked system in which the two wells meet.

-The inlet and outlet wells have been designed to meet international petroleum industry standards for the pressures, temperatures, operational stresses and loads that will occur during operation of the gasifier.
+The inlet and outlet wells were designed to meet international petroleum industry standards for the pressures, temperatures, operational stresses and loads that were expected to occur during operation of the gasifier.

-The Demonstration Project is regulated as an exploration activity under the Petroleum and Geothermal Energy Act 2000 and as an exploration activity the syngas produced is unable to be sold for commercial use, and will therefore be treated on site in a thermal oxidiser as part of the process.
+The Demonstration Project is regulated as an exploration activity under the Petroleum and Geothermal Energy Act 2000 and as an exploration activity the syngas produced was unable to be sold for commercial use and was therefore treated on site in a thermal oxidiser as part of the process.